helpmefindlaw/docs/docs/product-overview/workforce/applications.md

 ---

 ### Current Applications
 Each virtual assistant can be connected to different communication methods.
-For example, Chloe, our default Legal Research Assistant, can be linked to:
 - **Chat Assistant**: Web-based chat for interacting with your assistant.
-Customise the hub, prompts, and footer.
 - **Email**: Assign an email account (e.g., @mail.lawme.ai) to communicate with your assistant via email.
 - **Slack Bot**: Integrate your assistant into Slack for direct interaction through your team’s workspace.